nsempere/comp116-nsempere/pcaps/README.md

 		- IP: 192.168.15.12 PORT: 161 Protocol: SNMP
 		- IP: 210.131.4.155 PORT 143 Protocol: IMAP

+	    I had trouble finding the domains for most of these IP addresses.
+I attempted to determine the domains using both nslookup and the address resolution tool in wireshark.
 	17. Of the three non-generic/anonymous logins I found, only one was legitimate.
 	18. See included markdown file IP_Domain.md for a full table.
 	19. I was able to verify whether or not a username/password pair was successful or not by